perymimon/Taki-react/issues.md

 * make hand sort render view : fix the animation for one line
 * build counter for the round number
 * in begin play put option for number of round
-* add score to player
-* if all player exit game restart
+* style for offline player
 more work:

 * build lib to mange users on socket with muplitple connection